rovellipaolo/NinjaDroid/README.md

 NOTE: The information contained in the HTML report file are a subset of the ones contained in the JSON report file.

-It is also possible to launch NinjaDroid on an APK package which is not in the NinjaDroid directory, as well as storing the information in another directory, using the following command:
+It is also possible to launch NinjaDroid on an APK package which is not in the NinjaDroid directory, as well as storing the information in another directory, as follow:

 $ python ninjadroid.py /path/to/MyPackage.apk --extract /dir/where/to/extract/

-Finally, some APKs which contains many strings might require a considerable amount of time to be processed.
+Some APKs which contains many strings may require a considerable amount of time to be processed.
 You can speed up the process by avoiding to extract URLs and shell commands as follows:

 $ python ninjadroid.py --no-string-process myPackage.apk

-You can mix the use of "--no-string-process" and "--export".
+NOTE: You can of course mix the use of "--no-string-process" and "--export".

 Licence: